LT7T/Crypto-Skull-Imagery/README.md

 # Crypto-Skull-Imagery

-This repo contains CryptoSkulls 0-9999 NFT Images with backgrounds removed and replaced with transaprency.
+This repo contains CryptoSkulls 0-9999 NFT Images with backgrounds and with backgrounds removed and replaced with transaprency.

 Coming Soon:
  - Python script to pull all of the original SKull images with backgrounds from the Crypto Skull API.